moneytoo/Player/README.md

  * Pause playback when disconnecting headphones
  * No ads, tracking or excessive permissions

-To load external (non-embedded) subtitles, long press the file open action in the bottom bar.
-The first time you do that, you will be offered to select root video folder to enable automatic loading of external subtitles.

 Some advanced features can be enabled or configured in settings.
 To access it, long press the ⚙️ gear icon.
 (Alternatively, you can also enter this settings from App info screen.)

  * Default subtitle and audio tracks.
 Set specific language, prefer device language, media file defaults or none (in case of subtitles).